Yinigma/EnemySkinRegistry/Assets/EnemySkinRegistry/Metadata/README.md

 ## Features

-#### Completed
+### Completed
 - LethalConfig-accessible GUI for end users to set configurations
 - Registration of custom Skin implementations
 - Configurable distribution of skins per enemy
 - Configurable distribution of skins per moon
+- Automatic registration for LLL moons
+- Named skin configuration profiles
+- Events on vanilla enemies for making fully custom skins with fewer patches (send a request for an event type to my discord or as a feature request on github)

-#### Implemented but not fully tested
+### Implemented but not fully tested
 - Custom Enemy Registration
-- Custom Moon Registration
-- Event Listeners for BaboonHawk and Bracken
+- Config synchronization for players that have the same mods installed

-#### Planned
+### Planned
-- Event Listeners for remaining vanilla enemies
+- More Event listeners
-- Default configurations for modded moons

 ## User Guide

+###Configuration Menu

 The enemy skin configuration is accessible through the Lethal Config menu.